-- a) A learner who PASSES IN ALL THE THEORY PAPERS BUT DOES NOT secure minimum grade of E in project as applicable has to resubmit a fresh project till he/she secures a minimum of grade E. His/her marks in the theory papers that the learner has passed will be carried forward and he/she shall be entitled for grade obtained by him/her on passing. - b) The evaluation of project and viva-voce examination shall be by awarding grade in the seven point scale as given in grade table. - c) A learner shall have to obtain minimum of grade E (or its equivalent marks) in project evaluation and viva/voce taken together.
+- a) A learner who PASSES IN ALL THE COURSES BUT DOES NOT secures minimum grade of E in project as applicable has to resubmit a fresh project for evaluation till he/she secures a minimum of grade E. His/her marks in the theory Courses that the learner has passed will be carried forward and he/she shall be entitled for grade obtained by him/her on passing. - b) The evaluation of project and viva-voce examination shall be by awarding grade in the seven point scale as given in the grade point table. - c) A learner shall have to obtain minimum of Grade "E" (or its equivalent marks) in project evaluation and viva voce taken together.